tobennanwokike/udacity-capstone/README.md

-# Serverless TODO
+# BillPay

-A simple TODO application using AWS Lambda and Serverless framework, for the final project of the Udacity Cloud Developer Nanodegree.
+A bill payment application which leverages AWS Lambda and Serverless framework to enable customers purchase airtime on Nigerian mobile networks.
+This was built to fulfill the requirements for the Capstone project of the Udacity Cloud Developer Nanodegree programme.

 ## Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+The application allows users to create a profile, update their wallets, make payments from their wallets and view their transactions.
+Each user only has access to the transactions which have been carried out on their profile.

 ## Prerequisites